Skip to content

 Is YAML always easier to read than JSON?

 Not always.
-YAML can be cleaner for configuration, but indentation and implicit types can surprise users.
+YAML can be cleaner for configuration, but indentation and implicit types can surprise users when files grow.

 Which format should APIs use?

-JSON is usually the safer default for web APIs because tooling support is broad and syntax is strict.
+JSON is usually the safer default for web APIs because tooling support is broad, syntax is strict, and parsing behavior is predictable.